The Hong Kong Polytechnic University

 Student Hostel at Tat Hong Avenue, Kowloon Tong

-The Government has granted a site at Tat Hong Avenue, Kowloon Tong to PolyU for providing 1,680 hotel places for students along with supporting infrastructure and amenities.
-Site work is planned to commence by end of 2022 and the project is targeted for completion by early 2028.
+The Government has granted PolyU a site at Tat Hong Avenue, Kowloon Tong for providing 1,680 hotel places, along with supporting infrastructure and amenities.
+Foundation and site formation works are now in full swing and the project is targeted for move-in by early 2028.

 Redevelopment of House of Innovation

-The project primarily involves redeveloping the existing House of Innovation to generate around 2,125m2 net operational floor area of additional academic space, including research and teaching laboratories, classrooms, study spaces and amenity facilities, with a view to better support the strategic development of the University and to foster interdisciplinary research and development.
-Subject to the approval on the Technical Feasibility Statement and assuming timely availability of project funding approval from the Government by the first quarter of 2025, the project is targeted for completion by end of 2027.
+The project primarily involves redeveloping the existing House of Innovation to generate approximately 2,125m2 net operational floor area of additional academic space, with a view to providing better support to the strategic development of the University and to fostering interdisciplinary research and development.
+Subject to funding approval by the Government in the second quarter of 2025, the project is targeted for move-in by 2028.